abachman/abachman/README.md

 This account is a scratchpad for personal work and learning.
 The majority of what you'll find here aren't finished projects, it's more of a rough digital analog of the scratch paper piled around my physical workspace.
 When I'm working on an idea in my head, I use paper.
 When I'm working on an idea in software, I use code.

-Professionally, I am a software developer for [Stitch Fix](https://stitchfix.com) building out the GraphQL platform.
-Previously, I've worked with [USCIS](https://www.uscis.gov/) on tools for conducting interviews, [Adafruit Industries](https://github.com/adafruit) on the [Adafruit IO platform](https://io.adafruit.com), [MICA](https://mica.edu) teaching creative coding, [Figure 53](https://github.com/figure53), [SmartLogic](https://github.com/smartlogic), and an advantage blackjack team you haven't heard of.
+Professionally, I am a software developer for [Recurly](https://recurly.com) building stronger teams and leading development on large financial processing systems.
+Previously, I've worked with [Stitch Fix](https://stitchfix.com) on their GraphQL platform team, [USCIS](https://www.uscis.gov/) on tools for conducting asylum interviews, [Adafruit Industries](https://github.com/adafruit) on the [IoT platform Adafruit IO](https://io.adafruit.com), [MICA](https://mica.edu) teaching creative coding, [Figure 53](https://github.com/figure53) building a theater ticketing platform, [SmartLogic](https://github.com/smartlogic) on various contract projects for startups and enterprises, and an advantage blackjack team you haven't heard of.

 Here's a few things you'll find in my repositories: